What Remains of Us

 What Remains of Us (Ce qu'il reste de nous) is a 2004 Canadian documentary film exploring the survival of the nonviolent resistance movement in Tibet.
-The documentary was shot over eight years without the knowledge of the Chinese authorities.
+It was shot over a period of eight years without the knowledge of the Chinese authorities.

 Synopsis

 A young Tibetan from Québec, Canada, enters her homeland for the first time — carrying a clandestine video message from the 14th Dalai Lama to Tibetans inside Tibet.

 Security

 Released in 2004, the film raised controversy for showing the faces of 103 Tibetans speaking about human rights.
 Tibetans were informed of the purpose of the filming.
 The ones who appear made the choice to participate despite the risks.

 Hoping to enhance individual safety as much as possible, the NFB implemented strict security measures to all screenings of the film: no cameras or cell phones were allowed in the theater and security guards were watching the audience with infrared night-vision equipment.
 The goal was to prevent copies of the images of the faces to reach Beijing PLA offices, where photos would make it easier to track and arrest participants.

 According to co-director Francois Prevost, for four years circulation was limited, but in 2008 a decision was made to release the film more widely.
 By 2011, the film was available on Google Video and YouTube, as well as distributed as a DVD.

 So far, according to a private network of information and monitoring, no participant of the film has been arrested in Tibet.